 disconnect a specific callback using the function

-Almost all applications will connect to the “delete-event” signal of the
+Applications should connect to the “destroy” signal of the top-level window.

-top-level window.
-It is emitted if a user requests that a toplevel window is
+It is emitted when an object is destroyed, so when a user requests that a toplevel

 not terminate the application.
-Connecting the “delete-event” signal
+Connecting the “destroy” signal of the top-level window

 to the function